VISIT ITALIAN WINERIES LANGHE

 Barbaresco can be produced in only three communes: Barbaresco, Neive, Treiso, and a hamlet of San Rocco bordering the town of Alba.

-Barbaresco Wineries
+Barbaresco cellars

 Another renowned red wine produced from Nebbiolo grapes in the Piedmont Langhe is Barbaresco.
 This distinctive type of wine comes from, you guessed it, the town of Barbaresco, which is located northeast of Alba, also in the beautiful mountainous area.

-Barbaresco wineries are among the best wineries to visit in Piedmont because of their unique variety of Nebbiolo red wine.
+Barbaresco wineries are among the best wineries to visit in Piedmont precisely because of their unique variety of Nebbiolo red wine.

 Barolo and Barbaresco are cornerstones of the Langhe wine industry, promoters of its worldwide fame and notoriety.
 Yet, surprisingly, they account for just 3 percent of the region’s total wine production.
-The fact that these little reds are so famous is a testament to their extraordinary quality.
+The fact that these limited reds are so famous is a testament to their extraordinary quality.

 Both wines pair perfectly with Piedmontese delicacies such as braised meats, red meats and game, aged cheeses, and truffled foods.

-Langhe winery tours in search of white wines
+Langhe Winery tours in search of white wines

 In addition to the famous red wines of the Langhe, there are also excellent white and sparkling wines to enjoy in northwestern Italy.
 From Moscato Bianco to Cortese and Arneis, the Langhe has much to offer white wine lovers.

-So if you love white and sparkling wines, ask me to arrange a dedicated Tour: you can visit a winery belonging to the Alta Langa DOCG consortium.
+So, if you love white and sparkling wines, ask me to arrange a dedicated Tour: you can visit a winery belonging to the Alta Langa DOCG consortium.
 They produce excellent sparkling wines, and it is one of the best wineries to visit in Piedmont.
 For a more extended trip, we also offer a weekend of sparkling wine and relaxation in the Langhe.

-Finally, I would like to explore an important point: how do winery visits occur in the Langhe and beyond?
+Finally, I would like to explore an important point: How do winery visits occur in the Langhe and beyond?
 When you go to a winery, you should do so with the desire to discover a world…the winery visit is always a unique experience!
 Usually, the producer will tell us about his wines, production methods, and work and then move on to the long-awaited wine tasting in the cellars of the Langhe.
 It is a good idea to buy at least something from the producer: it will be a great souvenir and a way to say you appreciate his work!
 Shall I let you in on a secret?

 Langhe wineries tour

-So to fully discover the incredible wine industry of northwest Italy and to visit some of the best wineries in Piedmont, we invite you to make Slow Days your one-stop shop.
+So, to fully discover the incredible wine industry of northwest Italy and to visit some of the best wineries in Piedmont, we invite you to make Slow Days your one-stop shop.
 We have various wine tours in Piedmont, food tours, and other packages.

 If you are looking for a local person (a local guide, as they say nowadays) who can advise you on the best experiences for your visits to the wineries of the Langhe and create a personalized package for you, you are in the right place!